Schleicher County Vehicle Impound Guide

 Financial constraints can make retrieving your vehicle challenging, but there are options:

-• Payment plans (some lots offer this): Inquire with the impound lot about payment plans.
+• Ask About a Payment Plan: Inquire with the Schleicher County Sheriff's Department impound lot about payment plans.
 Some may be willing to work with you, especially if you can make a partial payment upfront.

 After Retrieval